frydzia/neighborhood-map-react/README.md

 ## App in Production Version

-Eg. for testing Service Worker run `npm run build`.
+Eg. for testing Service Worker run `npm run build`, then `npm install -g service` and `serve -s build`.
+App should be available at http://localhost:5000/.

 ## Dependencies